luissantos/cv/resume.md

      * Helping design and implement high available microservices using an event-driven approach.
      * Leading a multicultural team of developers to deliver the next generation device management platform.
      * Promote the use of the SCRUM framework as tool to organize workloads and provide visibility into the development process.
-     * Architecture of a new Camera Firmware:
+     * Architecture and development of a new camera firmware:
          * New modular design that reduces the development cost and allows for greater flexibility
          * Improved realtime communication between the camera and the cloud
          * Support for different streaming protocols
          * Multi platform and multi device support
-       * Design with modern technologies such as: C++ , MQTT, IoC, DI, Cmake, GTest and GMock,
+         * Design with modern technologies such as: C++ , MQTT, IoC, DI, cmake, GTest and GMock,

 Feb 2016-March 2017